Women’s cycling is certainly on a growing trajectory and many leading bike brands are starting to pay serious attention to this growing market.

 All of these design features are included in the VR60W, the women’s version of the VR, which really isn’t that much different than the male version.
 Both have compact gearing with a 50/34T crankset and an 8-speed 12-34T cog set.

 Components are all Shimano’s lowest entry-level tier Claris group.
-Brakes are Tektro Disc brakes.
+The brakes are Tektro Disc brakes.
 The saddle on the Felt VR60W is a women’s specific Devox road gel seat.

 Raleigh Revere 2

 Raleigh is one of the oldest bike manufacturers in the world, having started building bikes in 1889.
-At one time the company was the largest bike manufacturer in the world.
+At one time the company was the largest bike manufacturer in the world with bikes starting from entry-level to high ends.

 Raleigh offers a number of different features designed to meet the needs of women with this entry-level women’s specific road bike.
 Most notable with the Revere is the shorter reach in the frame geometry that provides a slightly more upright riding position while still maintaining an aerodynamic position.